-This upbeat, participatory show draws from the band’s award-winning 2010 family CD, Ranky Tanky (for a full description of the performance, see the One-Sheet below).
+This upbeat, participatory show draws from the band’s award-winning 2010 family CD, Ranky Tanky.
 45-60 minutes long, this show is ideally suited for children aged pre-K to grade 4.
 We also have presented it to older elementary and high school age students, incorporating repertoire from our adult show and allowing time for Q & A. In school settings, we are happy to work with educators on curricular tie-ins.
-In 2011, Krannert Center in Urbana, IL created beautiful study guides for a multi-day residency that focused on school shows; below are examples of the student and teacher guides.

 Percussionist Scott Kessel presents Recycled Rhythms both as an interactive, all-ages workshop and/or a one-man performance featuring his recycled drum kit.
 In the hands-on workshop, participants use recycled materials to create a miniature “Drumship Enterprise” and a wooden harmonica.
 If time allows, Scott teaches rhythms from around the globe and leads a celebratory drumming parade.
 This workshop can be tailored to specific or mixed-age groups, and for groups from 10 to 100+ (with enough volunteer help!).